The Peel District School Board is currently seeking French teachers for our Elementary and Secondary Occasional Teacher Rosters.

 In addition, applicants must have the following OCT Basic Qualifications:

-Applicants applying to the Elementary Panel only must have at least one of these Basic Qualifications: Primary, Junior, Intermediate
+Applicants applying to the Elementary Panel only must have at least two of these Basic Qualifications: Primary, Junior, Intermediate

-Applicants applying to the Secondary Panel only must have at least one of these Basic Qualifications: Intermediate, Senior.
+Applicants applying to the Secondary Panel only must have both of these Basic Qualifications: Intermediate, Senior.

 Applicants applying to both Elementary and Secondary Panels must have:

-- For Elementary at least one of these Basic Qualifications: Primary, Junior, Intermediate AND
+- For Elementary at least two of these Basic Qualifications: Primary, Junior, Intermediate AND

-- For Secondary at least one of these Basic Qualifications: Intermediate, Senior.
+- For Secondary both of these Basic Qualifications: Intermediate, Senior.

 When applying, please include the following: